 Request Payload Object REQUIRED Description Maximum Items No An Integer object that indicates the maximum number of object identifiers the server MAY return.
+Offset Items No An Integer object that indicates the number of object identifiers to skip that satisfy the identification criteria specified in the request.
 Storage Status Mask, see 9.1.3.3.2 No An Integer object (used as a bit mask) that indicates whether only on-line objects, only archived objects, or both on-line and archived objects are to be searched.
 If omitted, then on-line only is assumed.
 Object Group Member, see 9.1.3.2.33 No An Enumeration object that indicates the object group member type.
-Attribute, see 3 No, MAY be Specifies an attribute and its value(s)

-• that are REQUIRED to match those in a candidate object (according to the matching rules defined above).
+Attribute, see 3 No, MAY be repeated Specifies an attribute and its value(s) that are REQUIRED to match those in a candidate object (according to the matching rules defined above).

-1456 Table 163: Locate Request Payload
+Table 174: Locate Request Payload